sreeram-io/project-zeus/src/data/story/life-in-de-uk.md

   - A life at home or a life somewhere else?
   - A life where I am with my loved ones or a life where I'm alone?
   - A safe, boring life or an adventurous, tumultuous life?
-  - A life where I countribute to your country or a life where I contribute to the world?
+  - A life where I countribute to my country or a life where I contribute to a different country?

 I considered the following things.

 **Monetary gains** - Everyone who says money isn't anything is just plain stupid.
 Its a means of quantifying your contribution to the society.
 At the same time, not using the money you make is stupid.
 At the time I made the decision, I would have made almost the same money after taxes in all 3 countries.
 But I knew that the money I make will grow rapidly in Germany.
 So, 0–1-0 🇮🇳🇩🇪🇬🇧

-**Career growth** - This seemed to better in DE with many developed countries fighting for the best talent out there.
+**Career growth** - This seemed to be better in DE with many developed countries fighting for the best talent out there.
 With the Blue card, I can travel and work in any EU country.
 In the UK or IN, this wouldnt have been possible.
 Also, post covid, with remote working options, a job in DE meant I could move freely anywhere in the world (with a tourist visa).
 And with a PR in just 2 years, I will be perfectly poised for a borderless life.
 This wouldn't have been possible in other countres.
 0–2-0 🇮🇳🇩🇪🇬🇧

 **Value to society** - I am of better value to India.
 But Germany is of better value to me in terms of my contribution to the world and the life I'd get for it.
 0–3-0 🇮🇳🇩🇪🇬🇧